We no longer have any reason to say: “I don’t know which plastics are recyclable!” Yes

 much of our packaging is a complex mix of plastics, but now most of the plastic produced in South Africa has a plastic or polymer identity number so that we can identify it.

 Plastic products and packaging are oil derivatives.
 The old joke that we will be `mining’ our waste for recyclable plastic is becoming a reality – but not fast enough.
-The cost of the oil derived resins for plastic products is increasing, making the recycling of plastic more economically viable.
-In addition, the cost of and decreasing availability of water in the production process is a significant factor as are the electricity costs.
+As the oil price rises so does the cost of the oil derived resins or polymers for plastic.
+This makes recycling more attractive as recycled plastic pellets can compete with virgin polymers.

-So if the oil, water and energy factors are so significant, why do we still see so much plastic packaging in landfill?
-Our wetlands, beaches and parks are also full of plastic bottles.
-Part of the answer is the effort of collecting and separating the different types of plastic that are dispersed throughout our homes and businesses and the environment.
-While the Plastic Packaging industry is slow to take real responsibility for collecting recyclable plastic but they have introduced a Plastic Code Identity system to make it easier to for us to identify plastics for recycling.
-See the table of Plastic/Polymer Identification codes at the end of the article.
+So if the oil, as well as increasing water and energy factors are significant, why do we still see so much plastic packaging in landfill?
+Our wetlands, beaches and parks are also full of plastic bottles and packaging.
+Part of the answer is the costly effort of collecting and separating the different types of plastic that are dispersed throughout our homes and businesses and the environment.
+The Plastic Packaging industry has introduced a Polymer Code Identity system to make it easier to for us to identify plastics for recycling.
+Click on link Plastic Polymer Code Identification table 2012 to see what plastics are recyclable and are used in which household packaging.

-The identity code numbers are 1 to 7 in a triangular `recycling logo’.
-Note that not all are recyclable.
+The polymer code numbers are 1 to 7 in a triangular `recycling logo’.
+Note that not all these numbers are recyclable.
 Look at the photo of the plastic codes on a milk bottle.
 The bottle is made of NO 2 recyclable plastic.
 The plastic sleeve label is NO 4 recyclable plastic.
 However the lid is NO 7 which is not recyclable.
 Someone at a recycling plant has to separate all these plastics out for further processing.
-This is time consuming and costly – which although good for job creation does not make recycling hugely financially attractive.
-The journey to a sustainable green economy is a long road and a start in terms of plastic recycling has been made.
+This is time consuming and costly – which may be good for job creation – but does threaten the economic sustainability of recycling.

 There is no longer any reason to say: “I don’t know what Plastics are Recyclable!!”
 Be Cool for the Earth (so that your kids will inherit a Cool Earth) and take a few minutes a day to help save our water, reduce our carbon footprint and use resources efficiently by avoiding plastics that are not recyclable and recycling those that are.